-4 quality points per credit
+A- Excellent 4 quality points per credit

+B-Good 3 quality points per credit

-2 quality points per credit
+C-Fair 2 quality points per credit

-1 quality point per credit
+D-Poor 1 quality point per credit

-0 quality point per credit
+F-Failure 0 quality point per credit

-IP-In progress 0 quality points I-Incomplete 0 quality points
+IP-In progress 0 quality points

+I-Incomplete 0 quality points

 No more than two "C" grades can be counted toward degree requirements.
 A GPA of 3.00 must be maintained both overall and in the student's major area of concentration at the Master's level.
 Doctoral students should consult the department chair and academic college dean for specific requirements.
 Grades of "D", "F", "W" (withdrawn), and "I" (incomplete) do not count towards satisfactory academic progress; however, they are counted as attempted hours.
 Use of the IP Grade - The "IP" grade is to be assigned for project, thesis, dissertation courses or independent study.
 The grade(s) for these courses should be assigned upon the successful defense of the project, thesis or dissertation or completion of the independent study.